Is the Lord calling you to Kansas City, Missouri?

 - James Beard Awarded restaurants

 Check out these links to learn more about KC.

 In the “heart of America,” Kansas City holds a rich legacy of spiritual vitality, as well as the stains of spiritual darkness.

-And yet, the Kansas City metro area hosts over 600 Church congregations!
+And yet today, the Kansas City metro area hosts over 600 Church congregations!
 These congregations came about because God intervened and the Church engaged His promises.
-It was initially missionaries who came and preached the gospel to the Native Americans living in the area, set up stores, and helped establish what is now University of Missouri Kansas City.
+It was initially missionaries who came and preached the gospel to the Native Americans living in the area.
 Later, it was Christian businessmen like Robert Long, and Joyce Hall, who believed in seeing the souls of people cared for in the midst of doing business.
-In 1923, 51,000+ Christian businessmen gathered at the Bartle Hall grounds and proclaimed, “Peace can not come until the world commits itself to Jesus, the Son of God, the Son of Man!”
+In 1923, 52,000+ Christian businessmen gathered at the Bartle Hall grounds and proclaimed, “Peace can not come until the world commits itself to Jesus, the Son of God, the Son of Man!”

 Near IHOPU is USA President Harry Truman’s property.
 Truman was brought up serving a Jewish family and built a close friendship with a Jew.
 Truman became a “political intercessor” for Israel in 1948.
-His land was given to IHOPKC in…(link to prophetic history?)
+His land was given to IHOPKC because of our calling as spiritual intercessors for Israel.

 Learn more about the spiritual history of Kansas in this highly recommended book entitled, The Spiritual Roots of Kansas City: Discovering the Past to Shape Our Future.